All classes taught by experienced physiotherapists.

 How much do these classes cost?

-Your compulsory initial assessment will cost $169 for the hour and all classes are $55.00 each.
+All classes are $55.00 each.
 Payment is in advance for your term of ten classes.
 A full receipt will be issued for your health fund.

 Can I claim for these classes?